openshift/microshift/CONTRIBUTING.md

-# Contributing to Microshift
+# Contributing to MicroShift

-If you would like to develop Microshift locally, you can follow this guide on getting it installed and running through the provided Makefile.
+If you would like to develop MicroShift locally, you can follow this guide on getting it installed and running through the provided Makefile.

-This guide will primarily focus on running Microshift within a VM using Vagrant.
+This guide will primarily focus on running MicroShift within a VM using Vagrant.

 ## (optional) Developing with Vagrant